Tin pest: Organ pipes

+Reports of tin pest in organ pipes in churches appeared as early as 1467 in St James' Church, Lübeck, Germany.
+Similar reports appeared in Italy in Saint Nicola church in Almenno San Salvatore in 1558, in Prato Cathedral in 1588 and in Castelferretti in 1700.

+O. L. Erdman was the first to publish the problem of tin pest in a chemistry journal in 1851, having observed pustules and exfoliation in pipe organs in Moritzburg Castle.

+Other historical examples

 Napoleon's buttons

-The story is often told of Napoleon's men freezing in the bitter Russian Winter, their clothes falling apart as tin pest ate the buttons.
+The story is often told of Napoleon's men freezing in the bitter Russian Winter, their clothes falling apart as tin pest destroyed the buttons.
 Although uniform buttons of that era were generally bone for enlisted, and brass for officers, some of the regiments in the campaign had tin buttons and the temperature reached sufficiently low values (below −40 °C or °F).

 However, the story appears to be an urban legend, as none of the many survivors' tales mention any problems with tin buttons.
 Critics of the theory also point out that any tin that might have been used would have been quite impure, and thus more tolerant of low temperatures.
 Laboratory tests of the time required for unalloyed tin to develop significant tin pest damage at lowered temperatures is about 18 months, which is more than twice the length of the invasion.

 It has been suggested that the legend is an amalgamation of reports of blocks of Banca tin completely disintegrating in a customs warehouse in St. Petersburg in 1868, earlier Russian reports of cast-in buttons for military uniforms being damaged, and the desperate state of Napoleon's army, having turned soldiers into ragged beggars.